-OA believes in development, not aid.
+OA believes in development and independence, not aid.
 Development at the grassroots level empowers people to rise to their own giftedness, to break the cycle of poverty, and to one day declare, “We have overcome.”

-The Marilynn Primary and Nursery School is OA’s most advanced school, offering one of the highest levels of primary education available in Tanzania.
-With a library, a computer laboratory, and all-English instruction, the school gives over 250 students a strong educational foundation in preparation for secondary school.
+The Marilynn Primary and Nursery School is the most advanced school, offering one of the highest levels of primary education available in Tanzania.
+With a library, a computer laboratory, and all-English instruction, the school gives students a strong educational foundation in preparation for secondary school.
 Click here to learn more about this school.

 Mwaji Secondary School, Bujela, TZ

 ISANDULA VOCATIONAL COLLEGE / Mbozi Nursery School/ Chimbuya Nursery School)

 In 2008, the local community donated 40 acres in the Mbozi District of Western Tanzania for the development of a Vocational College.
 The College offers residential and commercial electrician training, automotive electrical, driving, and entrepreneurship.
 The drilled well allows vegetables to be grown on the land year-round.
 Click here to learn more about the Center.

 The Mbozi Nursery School in Vwawa services children in the community.
 Again, orphan children attend for free.
 School books are provided to the school and school lunch is served daily.
 All orphan children receive free medical insurance.

 The Chimbuya Nursery School serves orphan children and children in severe poverty.
 Lunch is provided daily and medical insurance is provided to all of the children.